lee-dohm/kangaruby/CONTRIBUTING.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+For more detailed instructions, read [this article on Github Help](https://help.github.com/articles/creating-a-pull-request).

 ### Coding Style

 * We use [rubocop](http://batsov.com/rubocop/) to enforce style.
 Follow the guidelines it prescribes.